Wellbeing and Reflexology

 A commonly cited experience, after a reflexology session is a state of relaxation or wellbeing.
 There may also be more energising feelings, such as a sense of rejuvenation or invigoration.
 Equally, there may be feelings of tiredness or sleepiness.
 A mild headache is a possibility, although any sense of pain is not common.
 If you wish to speak to a reflexologist to find out more about what you might experience, you can contact a therapist in Brackley, Maidenhead and Uxbridge.

 In general, there are very few occasions when it would not be appropriate to have a reflexology treatment.
 One example, is if you have just completed a long haul flight.
 Due to the risk of deep vein thrombosis from the cramped seating conditions of flight, a reflexologist would be cautious about exacerbating this risk by conducting a treatment very soon after.
-If you have concerns about any other reason why you feel you may not be suitable, you can contact a reflexologist in Watford, Buckingham and London Victoria.
+If you have concerns about any other reason why you feel you may not be suitable, you can contact a reflexologist in Gerrards Cross, Buckingham and London Victoria.

 Whilst there is currently little medical endorsement of reflexology for specific medical conditions, its value in promoting relaxation and overall wellbeing has greater support.
 For example, doctors acknowledge that massaging tense foot muscles may encourage blood to circulate more freely and to distribute nutrients and oxygen more widely through the body.
 Some doctors will refer patients to a reflexologist, although this is at their discretion.
-To contact a reflexology practitioner directly, there are therapists located in Diss, Beckenham and Caterham.
+To contact a reflexology practitioner directly, there are therapists located in Diss, Liphook and Beckenham.